JACQUELINE BOND

 Oneness

-It was always impossible keeping up with her latest theories on life, whether it was suddenly in favour of the irate musings of an online polemicist or adamantly not advocating for a particular health fad.
-She swerved in and out of mainstream and onto the leftfield as if to keep herself guessing what belief she would take up next.
+It was always impossible to keep up with her latest theories on life, whether suddenly in favour of the irate musings of an online polemicist or adamantly not advocating for a particular health fad.
+She swerved in and out of mainstream and onto the left field as if to keep herself guessing what belief she would take up next.

-The minimalist craze had already come and gone (our attention spans clearly heeding its advice) but she was busy making its own comeback.
-Nothing was ever done in halves, and on exiting her maniacal collecting era, so little remained that I wondered whether it was me who had the problem with materialism.
-Any household object whose use could now be performed on a phone was declared homeless – by decree of superfluousness.
-We weren’t even allowed a clock.
-Looking back, I couldn’t believe I allowed her to not allow us a clock.
+The minimalist craze had already come and gone (our attention spans heeding its advice), but she was busy making its comeback.
+Nothing was done in halves, and on exiting her maniacal collecting era, so little remained that I wondered whether I had the problem with materialism.
+Any household object whose use could now be performed on a phone was declared homeless by decree of superfluousness.
+We weren't even allowed a clock.
+Looking back, I couldn't believe I let her not allow us a clock.
 It was a nice clock.

 Is this totally necessary?